Navigating Medicare and Your HSA

 Key Takeaway:

 When it comes time to enroll in Medicare, individuals are no longer allowed to contribute to HSAs due to IRS rules.
 Understanding the impact of Medicare on your HSA is essential for making informed decisions regarding your healthcare and finances.
-As you approach age 65, consider seeking guidance from your M3 Elevate account executive to ensure you are managing your HSA effectively.
+As you approach age 65, consider seeking guidance from your M3 Elevate client executive to ensure you are managing your HSA effectively.

 Sources: